Lets Talk Products

 Your gate valve is the lowest point of any RV holding tank system, and the piping between the valve and tank is the first to fill, also the first to freeze-up due to the lower volume of fluids and no circulation.
 Heating only your holding tanks will not extend heat out into the drainage piping more than the mentioned 6”, and once the drain pipe freezes up good luck vacating your tanks, or even worse is a broken pipe due to freeze expansion.

-These RV pipe heaters or pipe warmers are either ‘on’ or ‘off’, and not controlled by a built-in sensor like our Tank Heaters, can also sustain fluids down to -11°F (-23.9°C) and colder with insulation wrap.
+These RV pipe heaters or pipe warmers are either ‘ON’ or ‘OFF’, and not controlled by a built-in sensor like our Tank Panels, and can also sustain fluids down to -11°F (-23.9°C) and colder with insulation wrap.
 These also have an easy peel-n-stick backing for installation simplicity.
 We offer these models in only 13.5 VDC, since in most cases they are more exposed and in the open were kids and animals have effortlessness access, higher voltage models may counterpoise their safety from electrical shock.